-- 3. The notification shall include full details of the conformity assessment activities, the conformity assessment module or modules and the artificial intelligence technologies concerned. - 4.
-The conformity assessment body concerned may perform the activities of a notified body only where no objections are raised by the Commission or the other Member States within one month of a notification. - 5.
-Notifying authorities shall notify the Commission and the other Member States of any subsequent relevant changes to the notification.
+- 4. The conformity assessment body concerned may perform the activities of a notified body only where where no objections are raised by the Commission or the other Member States within two weeks of a notification by a notifying authority where it includes an accreditation certificate referred to in Article 31(2), or within two months of a notification by the notifying authority where it includes documentary evidence referred to in Article 31(3) no objections are raised by the Commission or the other Member States within one month of a notification. - 5.
+Notifying authorities shall notify the Commission and the other Member States of any subsequent relevant changes to the notification referred to in this Article without undue delay.